norswap/norswap.github.io/.factory/posts/2018-05-18-0-weight-training.md

 This is great: I did not want to end up huge.

-By the way, you might be wondering how there might be such a distinction: doesn't a large volume of muscle entail strength?
-Can one be strong without volume?
+By the way, you might be wondering how there might be such a distinction: doesn't voluminous muscles entail strength?
+Can one be strong without size?

 First things first.
 Bodybuilders *are* strong, but not in the same way that powerlifters are.
 They probably can't lift as heavy.
 On the other hand, powerlifters would probably be hard pressed to perform some of the bodybuilders' routines (a lot of reps at high intensity, often targeting isolated muscles).
-And of course, powerlifters have volume, just much less than bodybuilders.
+And of course, powerlifters have size, just much less than bodybuilders.

 The second part of the explanation, I will lift straigth from [Wikipedia][growth]: